 Do You Have to Saute the Mixture First?

-No, but I do to mix the flavors and get rid of some of the water content.
+No, but I do to mix the ingredients and saute them to get rid of some of the water content.

 Plus I don’t like risking having crunchy onions that didn’t cook properly because of dicing them too large or for whatever reason.

-For the extra 5 minutes I think it’s well worth the effort.
+For the extra 5 minutes of cooking in the frying pan I think it’s well worth the effort.

 Can you Freeze Stuffed Zucchini?